NerdPractitioner/stelligent-university/06-auto-scaling/README.md

 _Is your resulting configuration more or less complicated than the one that uses a simple policy?_

+> Less complicated

 Consume CPU the way you did in lab 1, then stop.

 ##### Question: Scale-Out Delay

 _How long do you have to let it run before you see the group scale out?_

+> About 2 minutes

 ##### Question: Scale-In Delay

 _How much time passes after you stop before it scales back in?_

+> About 2 minutes

 #### Lab 6.3.4: Target Tracking Scale-In